Syngenta says won't disclose details of CFIUS clearance, any mitigation measures not material to its business

-ZURICH (Reuters) - Syngenta (SYNN.S) on Monday was tightlipped on the agreement it has clinched with a U.S. national security panel to approve its blockbuster takeover by ChemChina but said any concessions it made to secure the go-ahead would not be significant.
+ZURICH, Aug 22 (Reuters) - Syngenta on Monday was tightlipped on the agreement it has clinched with a U.S. national security panel to approve its blockbuster takeover by ChemChina but said any concessions it made to secure the go-ahead would not be significant.

 "We are not disclosing the details of the agreement with CFIUS to respect the confidentiality of the process," a Syngenta spokesman said by email in response to a Reuters query.
 "Any mitigation measures are not material to Syngenta's business."